 I nurse in public all the time, but for a bit of privacy, I like to use a nursing cover.

 One thing I didn’t realize is that nursing covers are NOT all the same.
 I was originally given one that looked similar to the one above, but it was on the smaller side so it didn’t provide that much coverage.
 Plus, the opening at the top wasn’t very large and was essentially ineffective.
 I felt like I was fighting the cover the whole time, trying to maneuver it to actually cover me or constantly adjusting the top because I couldn’t see what I needed to see.
-It was actually pretty troublesome to use and made nursing quite difficult—especially as a new mom who was trying to get the hang of nursing!
+It was actually pretty troublesome and made nursing quite difficult—especially as a new mom who was trying to get the hang of nursing!

-Somehow I realized how bad that original nursing cover was and found the one I linked above instead.
+Somehow I realized how bad that original nursing cover was and found the one I’m showing above instead.
 It is much larger and provides more coverage.
 Also, the opening at the top is wider and actually stays open on its own, so I can easily latch the baby as well as peek in much more easily to see how she’s doing.
 I’m not exaggerating when I say that upon switching to the new nursing cover, I instantly felt like I was 100% better at nursing because of how much easier it was to use.

 My nursing cover is by Balboa and can be found HERE in a lot of different prints.
 If you’re in the market for one like this, I’d check the measurements in the product listings to compare how large they are.
 I did a quick comparison with 4 others that popped up as popular and well-rated on Amazon, but still none of them were as large as Balboa’s.